-The Group is exposed to fluctuating raw material prices.
+The Group is exposed to fluctuating prices of raw materials and other costs.

 The Group is exposed to changes in the price of the raw materials used in its activities.
 The Group uses significant amounts of raw materials in manufacturing a wide variety of products.
+Prices of certain raw materials are subject to fluctuation, the underlying causes of which are linked to structural supply capacity, demand, international geopolitical relations and other macroeconomic conditions such as inflation.
 In particular, a significant amount of the materials used by the Group in its production activities (e.g., polyols, epoxy resins, acrylic dispersions, and polycarboxylates) are based on fossil fuels or their derivatives.
 Purchase prices vary according to the supply and demand situation for each raw material and fluctuations in the price of oil.

-To reduce its dependency on crude oil, the Group is increasingly relying on renewable raw materials such as sugar derivatives, bioethanol derivatives, and natural oils as well as recycled raw materials.
+To further reduce its dependency on crude oil, the Group is increasingly relying on renewable raw materials such as sugar derivatives, bioethanol derivatives, and natural oils as well as recycled raw materials.
 However, there is no guarantee that the Group may at all times successfully identify such alternative raw materials in sufficient quantity, quality and on commercially acceptable terms.